Get The Facts DJI Ban

-Get The Facts: U.S. House Committee on Homeland Security Hearing on Law Enforcement Use of Drones
+Get The Facts: A Hearing on the Law Enforcement Use of Drones (An Attempt to Ban DJI)

 On May 16, the U.S. House of Representatives Homeland Security Committee’s Emergency Management and Technology and Counterterrorism, Law Enforcement, and Intelligence Subcommittees held a hearing titled: “Unmanned Aerial Systems: An Examination of the Use of Drones in Emergency Response.”